 September is National Service Dog Month.
 This month is dedicated to raising awareness and showing appreciation for the work of service dogs.
+Sassafras Lowrey is an award-winning author and Certified Trick Dog Instructor.
+This is Sassafras’ first-hand account of having a service dog.

 When I was 18 years old, I was diagnosed with Post Traumatic Stress Disorder (PTSD).
 That’s when I started working with my service dog, Mercury.